 Find fireworks in your region.
-Western Central Eastern WESTERN Valdese — Independence Day Celebration July 2 Listen to live music from Southside Station, a five-member North
+Western Central Eastern WESTERN Valdese — Independence Day Celebration June 30 Listen to live music from The Tonez and enjoy a

 Spend the day in downtown Bryson City exploring local businesses, eating street food delights like funnel cake, cheese steak sandwiches, and kettle corn, listen to live music, and then find a spot to watch the fireworks launched off from Airport Hill in the evening.